manaakiwhenua/nzsluc/README.md

 <!-- Informative -->
 ## Principles

-- To support the production of **nationally consistent** data on land use
+- To support the production of **nationally consistent** model for classifying land use based on common characteristics supported by data
 - To suppot classification systems that classify land at the **parcel level or beyond**. <!-- More explicit scale?
 Raster/DGGS resolution?
 Landscape objects? -->
 - To facilitate the production of **consistent land use information** in New Zealand, such as from regional government agencies.
 - To facilitate the use of land use data at national, regional and local scales.